 “What’s it like?”

 Her tone was so straightforward, not what I’d expected; no pity, no coaxing, no kid gloves for the crazy girl.
-Nothing like the doctors, the psychiatrists – nothing like my parents.
+Nothing like the doctors, the psychiatrists.
+Nothing like my parents.
 A pressure valve popped in my subconscious, a breach in years of inhibition and shame.
-She’d already seen me at my worst, and when I called my mother later I’d be good as dead.
+She’d already seen me at my worst, and when I called my mother later I’d be as good as dead.
 Why lie?
 At least I could unburden myself once before I vanished into a hole for the rest of my life.

-“Have you ever read Alice in Wonderland?”
+“Have you ever read Alice’s Adventures in Wonderland?”
 I asked.

 “I went to Wonderland,” I said, and felt my throat try to close up.
-I fought it.
 “Not the place Alice went, that would have been fine and I wouldn’t be sitting here today.
-I call it Wonderland because that’s the only shared cultural reference point we have, but it was nothing like that.
-It was dark, vast, full of things that wanted to teach me impossible lessons, impossible creatures, giants, watching me … ” I swallowed, my words ran out but I kept going, it poured and poured as I stared at the tabletop.
+I call it Wonderland because that’s the only cultural reference point we have, but it was nothing like that.
+It was dark, and vast, and full of things that wanted to teach me impossible lessons.
+Impossible creatures, giants, things watching me … ” I swallowed as my words ran out; I’d never dredged this deep before, not out loud.
+Somehow I kept speaking as I stared at the tabletop, digging through the refuse of my self.
 “I was nine years old.
-You know how sometimes children can see things or experience things which would really mess them up but they just keep going because they don’t know any better?
+You know how sometimes children can see things or experience things which would really mess them up, but they just keep going because they don’t know any better?
 Because they’re children?
 That’s what it was like in Wonderland.
-A dream, and the payload of trauma only hit once I woke.”
+A dream, and the payload of trauma only hit once I woke up.”

-“And there was no rabbit hole or magic mirror to get there, we went through an abyss underneath my bed.
+“And there was no rabbit hole or magic mirror to get there.
+We went through an abyss underneath my bed.
 A hole.
 A non-place.
-Me and my sister found it one night, as we were reading stories to each other in the dark, under the bed covers with a torch.
-She came back from the toilet and there it was, inviting us.
-And we just decided to go in, because that’s what you do when you’re kids and you’ve been reading fairy tales all your life and nobody tells you it’s possible to see things which aren’t real.”
-I took a shuddering breath, and forced myself on, to the hardest part.
+Me and my sister just found it one night as we were reading stories to each other in the dark, under the bed covers with a torch.
+She came back from the toilet, and there it was under the bed, inviting us.
+And we just decided to go in, because that’s what you do when you’re children and you’ve been reading fairy tales all your life and nobody tells you it’s possible to see things which aren’t real.”
+I took a shuddering breath and forced myself on, to the hardest part.

-“We were twins, my sister and I. We went in together, because we did everything together.
+“We were twins.
+My sister and I. We went in together, because we did everything together.
 But when Wonderland let me go, I was alone.
 Her bed was gone.
 Her clothes, her— everything.
 It was just me.
-And later on, after the screaming hysteria and the hospital and the tranquilisers, I tried to ask my parents ‘where’s my sister?’”
-I swallowed hard and bit back on the pain; the wound was still open, no matter how old.
+And later on, after the screaming hysteria and the hospital and the tranquillisers, I tried to ask my parents.
+‘Where’s my sister?’ ” I swallowed hard and bit back on the pain; the wound was still open, no matter how old.

 “What happened to her?”
 Raine asked.

 “She never existed,” I whispered.
-“You can’t know what it’s like, to grow up with another half, a twin, who turns out to be a delusion.
+“You can’t know what it’s like, to grow up with another half, a twin, who turns out to be a lifelong delusion.
 A hallucination.
 Just me in the family photos.
-Six months later I got an official diagnosis, from the child psychologists at Cygnet hospital in London.”
+She was never real.
+Six months later I got an official diagnosis, from the child psychologists at Cygnet Hospital in London.”

 Raine waited for me to continue, head tilted slightly to one side.

 “Ever since then, I’ve had nightmares.
-It’s like being back there, and I wake up screaming, my head full of … of- pressure in my head and- and-” I started to shake, had to back away from the idea.
+It’s like being back there, and I wake up screaming, my head full of … of— pressure in my head and— and—” I started to shake, had to back away from the idea.
 “Night terrors, they call them.
 They come and go, it’s not every week, or even every month.
 Sometimes I think it’s finally over, but the respite never lasts.
-I get daytime hallucinations too, monsters and things, and sometimes – rarely – I Slip.
+I get daytime hallucinations too, monsters and things, and sometimes—rarely—I Slip.
 That’s what I call it, when reality spits me out to some other place for hours on end.
-That was happening to me just now, when you found me.”
+That’s what was happening to me just now, when you found me.”

 I shook my head.
 “No, other places.
-I-I think I’d die if I had to go back to Wonderland again.
+I think I’d die if I had to go back to Wonderland again.
 It’s almost never the same.
-First time that happened I was ten, I went to this place full of giant worms and pyramids and … the doctors put me on medication.”
+First time I Slipped I was ten, and I went to this place full of giant worms and pyramids and … the doctors put me on medication.”

-“No. They didn’t do anything, but I pretended they did because I wanted the side effects to stop, and I learnt to live with seeing monsters everywhere.”
+“No. They didn’t do anything, but I pretended they did because I wanted the side effects to stop.
+I learnt to live with seeing monsters everywhere.”